|

 Decision: 30th May 2001

-The Applicant makes an application under Order 15 Rule 8 to stute his name for the name of Ram Harakh (deceased).
-Alternatively he asks for an order thar that he has the standing to bring contempt proceedings against the Defendants in his own name without substitution, as the intended executor and trustee of the estate of Ram Harakh.
+The Applicant makes an application under Order 15 Rule 8 to substitute his name for the name of Ram Harakh (deceased).
+Alternatively he asks for an order that he has the standing to bring contempt proceedings against the Defendants in his own name without substitution, as the intended executor and trustee of the estate of Ram Harakh.

-The action instituted by the Applicant in the High Court, is or contempt of court under Order 52 of the High Court Rules, for alleged disobedience to anto an order for vacant possession made by the Nausori Magistrates Court.
+The action instituted by the Applicant in the High Court, is one for contempt of court under Order 52 of the High Court Rules, for alleged disobedience to an order for vacant possession made by the Nausori Magistrates Court.
 The action for vacant possession was made by Ram Harakh, who was Vijay Kumar’s father.
 The Defendants were the 1st and 2nd Respondents in the contempt action.
 The vacant possession action was filed on 18th September 1998.
 On 3rd March 2000, Ram Harakh died having appointed Vijay Kumar sole executor and trustee under a purported will dated 1st September 1998.
 Probate is yet to be obtained under the will.

-The Applicant says, in his affidavit sworn on 15th
+The Applicant says, in his affidavit sworn on 15th May 2001, that the Respondents continue to occupy the land, in defiance of the court order.

 At the hearing of the committal for contempt, the Respondents were not represented.
 However after hearing the first witness, the Respondent asked for an adjournment to brief counsel.
 I allowed it.